Affiliate Marketing Guide: The “All You Need to Know” (2018 Update)

 Some ad networks have the option to bid based on the SmartCPM pricing model, which is even better than the common CPM.

 When using SmartCPM, you set the maximum bid you’re willing to pay, but the actual price you pay is a bit higher (the % depends on the ad network) than the bid of your next competitor, which makes you save money.

 In case there are no competitors in the segment, you’ll pay the minimum bid, regardless of your preset bid.

-CPC (cost-per-click) is the model where an advertiser pays for each click on his ad (usually a banner ad).
+CPC (Cost-per-Click) is the model where an advertiser pays for each click on their ad (usually a banner ad).